vishvAsa/kalpAntaram/smRtiH/manuH/sarva-prastutiH/02/02_dharmasrotaH.md

 What we have stated here is only a small portion of this vast subject;
 more of this should be learnt from the *Smṛtiviveka* \[as follows\]:—

-&gt; ‘The view that some Vedic texts have become lost is not accepted by &gt; me; as this view necessitates several unwarrantable assumptions.
-It is &gt; far more reasonable to accept the view that the *Smṛtis* have brought &gt; together the injunctions of actions scattered about here and there.
-In &gt; fact even at the present day we find that a person who is surrounded &gt; by several Vedic scholars and teachers is capable of composing works &gt; after having heard from those persons the several Vedic texts.
-It is &gt; only natural that persons who have actually seen the writer at the &gt; time, basing his statements upon direct Vedic texts should accept them &gt; as trustworthy; and we also come to have due confidence in them as far &gt; as possible.
-As a matter of fact, the details of performance are &gt; indicated by *Mantras*; and there is indication of them also by Names;
-&gt; there can be no performance, unless there is some sort of indication &gt; regarding the nature of the action and the qualifying conditions.
-For &gt; instance, the connection of a particular deity with the *Āghāra* &gt; -offering is indicated by the words of a *Mantra*; and the reason for &gt; this lies in the indicative character of Mantras, which character &gt; becomes possible only if the Deity is taken to be indicated by them.
-&gt; When one action enters into the constitution of another &gt; well-accomplished one, it does not interfere with the form of this &gt; latter \[so that when a Deity indicated by the *Mantra* is introduced &gt; into an action enjoined by a distinct Injunctive passage, it does not &gt; interfere with the nature of this action\].
-For instance, in &gt; connection with the *Viśvajit* sacrifice, we find that the desirable &gt; result proceeding from it is got at from sources other than its &gt; originative Injunction.
-Thus it is quite reasonable to assume details &gt; in connection even with a well-established injunction, specially when &gt; the needs of the Injunction are not supplied even by *Mantras* and &gt; *Arthavādas*.
-&gt;
-&gt; ‘\[An objection is raised\]—
-&gt;
-&gt; “The revered Pāṇini has laid down that Injunction is expressed only by &gt; the Injunctive and other cognate affixes.
-So that *Mantras* and &gt; *Arthavādas*, describing as they do only accomplished entities, can &gt; never express an injunction.
-If then, from *theArthavāda*, which is &gt; not directly injunctive, some sort of Injunction were deduced by means &gt; of an indirect interpretation put upon the Arthavāda,—how could any &gt; reliance be placed upon such an Injunction?
-In fact such an &gt; interpretation would lead to a syntactical split; specially as (in &gt; such *arthavādas* as *they obtain a standing who perform the &gt; Rātrisatra*) the *Rātris* *tra* offerings do not necessarily stand in &gt; need of the ‘*standing*.’
-In fact it is only a detail of the direct &gt; Injunction (and not that of the *vāda*) which can be accepted as &gt; indicated by supplementary sentences.
-As regards the prohibition of &gt; *Theft*, etc. (which has been sought to be deduced from the &gt; *Arthavāda* passage ‘the theft of gold, etc., etc.’), this will &gt; certainly be amenable to a direct Injunction; and as in the event of &gt; the *arthavāda* being made to yield the necessary injunction, &gt; syntactical split would be inevitable.
-Nor is there any analogy &gt; between the *Vācastoma* and the *Aṣṭakā*; for in the sacrifice all the &gt; details are performed in accordance with injunctions deduced *from &gt; mantras*; while in the case of the *Aṣṭakā* there are no grounds for &gt; regarding the *mantra* as indicative of any details of performance.
-&gt; Further, no indicative power of the *mantra* can prompt one to any &gt; course of action, unless there is some sort of a general connection;
-&gt; and in the case in question there is no such connection either of &gt; context or of any such factor.”
-&gt;
-&gt; ‘To the above objection the following reply is given by those who hold &gt; the view that also are the *source of Dharma*:—(*a*) In the case of &gt; the passage “they obtain a standing, etc.,” even though there is no &gt; directly injunctive agency in the form of the Injunctive affix and the &gt; rest, yet the idea of *injunction* is held to be supplied by the &gt; conjugational affix *let* (in the verb “*upayanti*,” “offer”). (*b*) &gt; Similarly in the case of the verb “*patanti*” “they fall” (occurring &gt; in the passage “Theft of gold, etc.”), or in that of the verb “use &gt; corrupt words” (occurring in another *arthavāda* passage), (*c*) In &gt; connection with the *Vācastoma*, we have the distinct injunction &gt; beginning with the expression ‘*sarvadāśa* *ṭayīḥ anubrūyāt*,’—this &gt; name “*dāśatayī*” being applied to the ten *Ṛk*. verses selected each &gt; out of the ten *maṇḍalas* of the Ṛgveda. (*d*) As regards the *general &gt; connection* (of the *mantra*) with the action, this is said to be &gt; brought about by the force of the *Name*,—the *Gṛhyamantras* being &gt; named after the acts (with which they are connected). (*e*) As regards &gt; the *arthavāda* passage “Theft of gold, etc., etc.,” that this is &gt; subservient to the *Science of the Five Fires* is indicated by the &gt; fact that it contains a deprecation of the said *Theft*, etc.; and &gt; this cannot be possible except when the *Prohibition* (of the Theft, &gt; etc.) is also implied.
-That the passage is subservient to the *Science &gt; of Five Fires* is indicated by the trend of the whole context; and the &gt; idea that the Theft, etc., *should not be done* serves to emphasise &gt; the said subserviency; and there is no incompatibility between these &gt; two \[the idea of *subserviency* and that the acts *should not be &gt; done* \].
-Lastly, as regards the view that the Vedic texts in &gt; corroboration of the *Smṛti* rules h ave always been *inferred* (and &gt; never actually found by any one in the Veda),—it stands on the same &gt; footing as the notion of long-standing tradition; both would be of the &gt; nature of the “blind following the blind”; and we do not perceive any &gt; difference between these two views.’
+> ‘The view that some Vedic texts have become lost is not accepted by
+> me; as this view necessitates several unwarrantable assumptions.
+It is
+> far more reasonable to accept the view that the *Smṛtis* have brought
+> together the injunctions of actions scattered about here and there.
+In
+> fact even at the present day we find that a person who is surrounded
+> by several Vedic scholars and teachers is capable of composing works
+> after having heard from those persons the several Vedic texts.
+It is
+> only natural that persons who have actually seen the writer at the
+> time, basing his statements upon direct Vedic texts should accept them
+> as trustworthy; and we also come to have due confidence in them as far
+> as possible.
+As a matter of fact, the details of performance are
+> indicated by *Mantras*; and there is indication of them also by Names;
+> there can be no performance, unless there is some sort of indication
+> regarding the nature of the action and the qualifying conditions.
+For
+> instance, the connection of a particular deity with the *Āghāra*
+> -offering is indicated by the words of a *Mantra*; and the reason for
+> this lies in the indicative character of Mantras, which character
+> becomes possible only if the Deity is taken to be indicated by them.
+> When one action enters into the constitution of another
+> well-accomplished one, it does not interfere with the form of this
+> latter \[so that when a Deity indicated by the *Mantra* is introduced
+> into an action enjoined by a distinct Injunctive passage, it does not
+> interfere with the nature of this action\].
+For instance, in
+> connection with the *Viśvajit* sacrifice, we find that the desirable
+> result proceeding from it is got at from sources other than its
+> originative Injunction.
+Thus it is quite reasonable to assume details
+> in connection even with a well-established injunction, specially when
+> the needs of the Injunction are not supplied even by *Mantras* and
+> *Arthavādas*.
+>
+> ‘\[An objection is raised\]—
+>
+> “The revered Pāṇini has laid down that Injunction is expressed only by
+> the Injunctive and other cognate affixes.
+So that *Mantras* and
+> *Arthavādas*, describing as they do only accomplished entities, can
+> never express an injunction.
+If then, from *theArthavāda*, which is
+> not directly injunctive, some sort of Injunction were deduced by means
+> of an indirect interpretation put upon the Arthavāda,—how could any
+> reliance be placed upon such an Injunction?
+In fact such an
+> interpretation would lead to a syntactical split; specially as (in
+> such *arthavādas* as *they obtain a standing who perform the
+> Rātrisatra*) the *Rātris* *tra* offerings do not necessarily stand in
+> need of the ‘*standing*.’
+In fact it is only a detail of the direct
+> Injunction (and not that of the *vāda*) which can be accepted as
+> indicated by supplementary sentences.
+As regards the prohibition of
+> *Theft*, etc. (which has been sought to be deduced from the
+> *Arthavāda* passage ‘the theft of gold, etc., etc.’), this will
+> certainly be amenable to a direct Injunction; and as in the event of
+> the *arthavāda* being made to yield the necessary injunction,
+> syntactical split would be inevitable.
+Nor is there any analogy
+> between the *Vācastoma* and the *Aṣṭakā*; for in the sacrifice all the
+> details are performed in accordance with injunctions deduced *from
+> mantras*; while in the case of the *Aṣṭakā* there are no grounds for
+> regarding the *mantra* as indicative of any details of performance.
+> Further, no indicative power of the *mantra* can prompt one to any
+> course of action, unless there is some sort of a general connection;
+> and in the case in question there is no such connection either of
+> context or of any such factor.”
+>
+> ‘To the above objection the following reply is given by those who hold
+> the view that also are the *source of Dharma*:—(*a*) In the case of
+> the passage “they obtain a standing, etc.,” even though there is no
+> directly injunctive agency in the form of the Injunctive affix and the
+> rest, yet the idea of *injunction* is held to be supplied by the
+> conjugational affix *let* (in the verb “*upayanti*,” “offer”). (*b*)
+> Similarly in the case of the verb “*patanti*” “they fall” (occurring
+> in the passage “Theft of gold, etc.”), or in that of the verb “use
+> corrupt words” (occurring in another *arthavāda* passage), (*c*) In
+> connection with the *Vācastoma*, we have the distinct injunction
+> beginning with the expression ‘*sarvadāśa* *ṭayīḥ anubrūyāt*,’—this
+> name “*dāśatayī*” being applied to the ten *Ṛk*. verses selected each
+> out of the ten *maṇḍalas* of the Ṛgveda. (*d*) As regards the *general
+> connection* (of the *mantra*) with the action, this is said to be
+> brought about by the force of the *Name*,—the *Gṛhyamantras* being
+> named after the acts (with which they are connected). (*e*) As regards
+> the *arthavāda* passage “Theft of gold, etc., etc.,” that this is
+> subservient to the *Science of the Five Fires* is indicated by the
+> fact that it contains a deprecation of the said *Theft*, etc.; and
+> this cannot be possible except when the *Prohibition* (of the Theft,
+> etc.) is also implied.
+That the passage is subservient to the *Science
+> of Five Fires* is indicated by the trend of the whole context; and the
+> idea that the Theft, etc., *should not be done* serves to emphasise
+> the said subserviency; and there is no incompatibility between these
+> two \[the idea of *subserviency* and that the acts *should not be
+> done* \].
+Lastly, as regards the view that the Vedic texts in
+> corroboration of the *Smṛti* rules h ave always been *inferred* (and
+> never actually found by any one in the Veda),—it stands on the same
+> footing as the notion of long-standing tradition; both would be of the
+> nature of the “blind following the blind”; and we do not perceive any
+> difference between these two views.’

 From all this it follows that when Gautama speaks of the Householder’s Life being ‘directly enjoined’ (by the Veda), what he means is that the